We’re not married to the law anymore

 Paul makes what sounds like a copout statement: “If I’m doing what I don’t want to do, it’s not me doing it.
 Sin’s inside me, and it’s running the joints” (7:20).
 How would you either defend or attack a statement like that?

 LIFE APPLICATION.
 Jews had their set of laws, and many churches have a code of behavior written into their church manuals.
-Do you think it’s fair to compare the Jewish laws with the expectations that churches have of their members?
+How would you compare the Jewish laws with the expectations that churches have of their members?

 LIFE APPLICATION.
 What do you think are examples today that would illustrate this quote from Paul?
 “I want to do what’s right.
 But I can’t manage to do it.
 I don’t do the good stuff that I want to do.
 I do the rotten, good for nothing stuff I don’t want to do” (7:18-19).